rubrikinc/rubrik_oracle_tools/README.md

 #### rubrik_oracle_backup_info
 ```
 rubrik_oracle_backup_info --help
-Usage: rubrik_oracle_backup_info [OPTIONS] HOST_CLUSTER_DB
+Usage: rubrik_oracle_backup_info [OPTIONS]

   Displays information about the Oracle database object, the available
   snapshots, and recovery ranges.

-  Args:
-  host_cluster_db (str): The hostname the database is running on : The database name
-  Returns:
-  None: Information is printed to standard out

 Options:
+  -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
+                             [required]

+  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
   --help                     Show this message and exit.

 ```

 #### rubrik_oracle_backup_mount
 ```
 rubrik_oracle_backup_mount --help
-Usage: rubrik_oracle_backup_mount [OPTIONS] HOST_CLUSTER_DB PATH
+Usage: rubrik_oracle_backup_mount [OPTIONS]

       This will mount the requested Rubrik Oracle backup set on the provided
       path.

       The source database is specified in a host:db format.
-The mount path is
-  required.
-If the restore time is not provided the most recent recoverable
+The mount path is required.
+If the restore time is not
-  time will be used.
+      provided the most recent recoverable time will be used.
 The host for the mount can be specified if it is not it
       will be mounted on the source host.
-If the source database is on a RAC
-  cluster the target must be a RAC cluster.

-  Args:
-  host_cluster_db (str): The hostname the database is running on : The database name.
-  path (str): The path for the mount.
-This must exist on the requested host.
-  time_restore (str): The point in time for the backup set in  iso 8601 format (2019-04-30T18:23:21).
-  target_host (str): The host to mount the backup set.
-If not specified the source host will be used.
-IF source DB in on RAC this must be a RAC Cluster.
+If the source database is on a RAC cluster the target must be a RAC cluster.

       Returns:
           live_mount_info (dict): The information about the requested files only mount returned from the Rubrik CDM.

 Options:
+  -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
+                             [required]

+  -m, --mount_path TEXT      The path used to mount the backup files
+                             [required]

   -t, --time_restore TEXT    Point in time to mount the DB, format is
                              YY:MM:DDTHH:MM:SS example 2019-01-01T20:30:15

-  -h, --target_host TEXT   Host or RAC cluster name (RAC target required if
+  -h, --host_target TEXT     Host or RAC cluster name (RAC target required if
                              source is RAC)  for the Live Mount

+  --no_wait                  Queue Live Mount and exit.
+  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+                             CRITICAL.

   --help                     Show this message and exit.
 ```

 #### rubrik_oracle_db_mount
 ```
  rubrik_oracle_db_mount --help
-Usage: rubrik_oracle_db_mount [OPTIONS] HOST_CLUSTER_DB TARGET_HOST
+Usage: rubrik_oracle_db_mount [OPTIONS]

   Live mount a Rubrik Oracle Backup.

-  Gets the backup for the Oracle database on the Oracle database host and
-  will live mount it on the host provided.
+      Gets the backup for the Oracle database on the Oracle database host and will live mount it on the host provided.

-  Args:
-  host_cluster_db (str): The hostname the database is running on : The database name
-  target_host (str): The host to live mount the database.
-(Must be a compatible Oracle host on Rubrik)
-  time_restore: The point in time for the live mount iso 8601 format (2019-04-30T18:23:21)

       Returns:
           live_mount_info (json); JSON text file with the Rubrik cluster response to the live mount request

 Options:
+  -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
+                             [required]

+  -h, --host_target TEXT     Host or RAC cluster name (RAC target required if
+                             source is RAC)  for the Live Mount   [required]

   -t, --time_restore TEXT    Point in time to mount the DB, iso format is
                              YY:MM:DDTHH:MM:SS example 2019-01-01T20:30:15

+  --no_wait TEXT             Queue Live Mount and exit.
+  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+                             CRITICAL.

   --help                     Show this message and exit.
 ```

 #### rubrik_oracle_unmount
 ```
 rubrik_oracle_unmount --help
-Usage: rubrik_oracle_unmount [OPTIONS] HOST_CLUSTER_DB
+Usage: rubrik_oracle_unmount [OPTIONS]

-  This will unmount a Rubrik live mount using the database name and the live
+      This will unmount a Rubrik live mount using the database name and the
-  mount host.
+      live mount host.

-  Args:
-  host_cluster_db (str): The hostname the database is running on : The database name
-  force (bool): Force the unmount

       Returns:
           unmount_info (dict): Status of the unmount request.

 Options:
+  -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
+                             [required]

+  -m, --mounted_host TEXT    The host with the live mount to remove
+                             [required]

   -f, --force                Force unmount
+  -a, --all_mounts           Unmount all mounts from the source host:db.
+                             Provide all the clone names separated by commas.

+  -i, --id_unmount TEXT      Unmount a specific mount using the mount id.
+                             Multiple ids seperated by commas.

+  --no_wait                  Queue Live Mount and exit.
+  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
   --help                     Show this message and exit.
 ```

 #### rubrik_oracle_snapshot
 ```
 rubrik_oracle_snapshot --help
-Usage: rubrik_oracle_snapshot [OPTIONS] HOST_CLUSTER_DB
+Usage: rubrik_oracle_snapshot [OPTIONS]

       This will initiate an on demand snapshot (backup) of the database.